Our Communications With you

 Copyright & Trademarks

 © 2018 calgaryhomeguide.com.
-All content included on this site, such as text, graphics, logos, button icons, images, audio clips, digital downloads, and data compilations, are the exclusive properties of calgaryhomeguide.com/Local MLS/Other affiliated parties and are all subject to copyright and other intellectual property protection laws. calgaryhomeguide.com and all other trademarks and service marks indicated on our site are the properties of their respective owners.
+All content included on this site, such as text, graphics, logos, button icons, images, audio clips, digital downloads, and data compilations, are the exclusive properties of calgaryhomeguide.com and third-party affiliates and are all subject to copyright and other intellectual property protection laws. calgaryhomeguide.com and all other trademarks and service marks indicated on our site are the properties of their respective owners.
 These objects may not be copied for commercial use or distribution, nor may these objects be modified or reposted to other sites.
 Framing of any content is strictly prohibited.

 calgaryhomeguide.com grants you a limited license to access and make personal use of this site and not to download or modify it, or any portion of it, except with the express written consent of calgaryhomeguide.com.
 This site or any portion of this site may not be reproduced, duplicated, copied, sold, resold, visited or otherwise exploited for any commercial purpose without the express written consent of calgaryhomeguide.com.